 Do you have a goal for yourself, but taking the steps to achieve that goal makes you feel anxious or uncomfortable?
 This means that taking those steps requires you to leave your comfort zone.
 This isn’t easy.
 Your comfort zone is a place, by definition, that makes you feel comfortable and at ease.
 Leaving your comfort zone, be it by moving, taking on new responsibilities, or being vulnerable around new people, isn’t easy.
 Maybe you’re scared because you’ve never done a certain thing before.
 Or you’ve been hurt in the past.
 That’s okay.
-As you read through this information on leaving your comfort zone, remember that you are not alone.
+As you read this information on leaving your comfort zone, remember you are not alone.
 Everyone experiences discomfort, but facing that discomfort often results in growth.

 Do you want to grow?
 Do you want to achieve things that you don’t have right now?
 Getting there requires that you step outside of your comfort zone.
 And with the right mindset, you’ll be glad you did.

 Remember What Lies Outside of Your Comfort Zone

 Stepping outside your comfort zone might mean signing up for an advanced class in a subject that intimidates you, such as advanced mathematics.
 It's daunting, but you stand to gain knowledge and confidence.
 In contrast, doing something that causes discomfort without any personal growth benefits, like helping a friend cheat on a test, not only violates moral principles but also risks serious consequences without any real gain.
 While the former can lead to personal enrichment, the latter will likely result in regret and loss of integrity.